WWH2.jpg

 Shattering stereotypes and building a connection through shared passions

+The refugee crisis has grown to unimaginable levels in recent years.
 In 2022, the number of people forcibly displaced due to conflict or disaster surpassed 100 million for the first time.
-A crisis of this scale is nearly impossible to comprehend.

 The series was produced in collaboration with award-winning directors Alma Har’el and Laura Checkoway.